pragmint/open-practices/practices/open-telemetry-practice.md

 ### Form a Small Cross-Functional Team

 Once leadership is aligned, assemble a small pilot team capable of working across boundaries (backend, frontend, data pipelines, infrastructure, etc).
 Before starting any technical work, make sure this group shares a common understanding of why observability matters and what "good telemetry" looks like.
-Use [Charity Majors' Observability 2.0](/resources/tech/otel/observability-2-0-honeycomb.md) and [Asking Better Questions with OpenTelemetry](/resources/tech/otel/asking-better-questions-with-opentelemetry.md) to align on what data should be emitted, how it will be structured, and how teams will use it to ask better questions (not just build prettier dashboards).
-Also consider organizing workshops, spikes, hackathons, etc that will get your team's hands dirty with the [documentation](https://opentelemetry.io/docs/what-is-opentelemetry/) and tooling.
+Use [Charity Majors's Observability 2.0](/resources/tech/otel/observability-2-0-honeycomb.md) and [Asking Better Questions with OpenTelemetry](/resources/tech/otel/asking-better-questions-with-opentelemetry.md) to align on what data should be emitted, how it will be structured, and how teams will use it to ask better questions (not just build prettier dashboards).
+Also consider organizing workshops, spikes, and hackathons that will get your team's hands dirty with the [documentation](https://opentelemetry.io/docs/what-is-opentelemetry/) and tooling.

 ### Establish a Foundational Repository